 In response to national trends toward entry-level doctoral education for occupational therapists, Cleveland State University's Master of Occupational Therapy Program is in the process of transitioning to the doctoral level.
 Cleveland State University plans to offer a 3-year, 8-term, entry-level Doctor of Occupational Therapy (OTD) degree beginning Fall 2020.
-Once the program has achieved accreditation Candidacy Status (expected by August 2019), we plan to accept applications in Fall 2019 for students to begin the first semester of the OTD Program in 2020.
+Once the program has achieved accreditation Candidacy Status (expected by August 2019), we will accept applications in Fall 2019 for students to begin the first semester of the OTD Program in 2020.
 Please refer to the following webpage for further information about the Occupational Therapy Doctorate Program.

 The MOT Program is one of seven programs in the School of Health Sciences, offered within the College of Sciences and Health Professions.
 The OT Program has been in existence for over 40 years, admitting its first Bachelor’s degree class in 1974.
 The program transitioned to an entry-level Master of Occupational Therapy degree in 2002.